 Olivier regarded him for a moment before setting down his cup.
-“I… have an idea to see if any of the others are possibly being manipulated.”
+“I… have an idea to see if any of the others with us are possibly being manipulated.”
 He hesitantly pulled off the glove from his hand and showed them the dark mark there.
 “Maybe… marks like this are left by the Manipulator if someone’s been turned into a medium.”

 The one called Wilhelm Fischer scoffed in accented Common, “With all due respect, Captain, that’s ridiculous.
 Why would a mark be left?
 And why would they choose to leave a mark in the first place?

 Olivier flushed lightly.
 “It was just a suggestion.”

 “I remember seeing that mark before.
 Back in the unoccupied zone,” Kleine slowly drew.
 “It was on an Augen member who was disguised as an Argoan.”